xymaxim/marc2bib/README.rst

 Default, user-defined, and pre-defined post-hooks
 -------------------------------------------------

-Post-hooks run at the end of translation of MARC 21 fields to BibTeX tags.
+While tag-functions work with parsing MARC 21 fields, post-hooks run at the end of translation of the parsed fields to BibTeX tags.
 There are *default* and *user-defined* post-hooks which execute in the presented order.

 The hook's function may look as follows: